splunk/observability-workshop/content/en/imt/initial-setup.md

 ![putty-4](../images//putty-loggedin.png)

-At this point you are ready to continue and [start the workshop](../gdi/index.html)
+At this point, you are ready to continue and [start the workshop](../gdi/index.html)

 ---